2 charged in assault of Capitol officer who died after riot

 The circumstances surrounding Sicknick’s death remain unclear, and a final cause of death has not been determined.
 Capitol Police have said he died after he was injured “while physically engaging with protesters” and the agency’s acting chief said officials consider it a line-of-duty death.

 Sicknick collapsed later on and died at a hospital on Jan.
-7. The Justice Department opened a federal murder investigation into his death, but prosecutors are still evaluating what specific charges could be brought in the case, the people said.
+7. The Justice Department opened a federal murder investigation into his death, but prosecutors are still evaluating what other specific charges could be brought in the case and the probe continues, officials have said.

 The medical examiner’s report on Sicknick’s death is incomplete.
-Capitol Police say they were awaiting toxicology results.
+Capitol Police say they are awaiting toxicology results.

 The FBI has already released about 250 photos of people being sought for assaulting federal law enforcement officers during the riot.
 Some have already been arrested, and the Justice Department said about 300 people have been charged with federal offenses related to the riot.